John Glen (politician): Parliamentary career

-Glen was elected as the Member of Parliament (MP) for Salisbury at the 2010 general election.
-A safe Conservative seat, his percentage share of the vote showed an increase over the previous election in 2005.
+Glen was elected as MP for Salisbury at the 2010 general election with 49.2% of the vote and a majority of 5,966.

-In 2010, Glen was criticised for being one of eight MPs claiming public expenses to rent houses or pay for hotel rooms in London, despite already owning homes in the capital that the MPs rented out to provide themselves with additional income.
+In December 2010, Glen was criticised for being one of eight MPs claiming public expenses to rent houses or pay for hotel rooms in London, despite already owning homes in the capital that the MPs rented out to provide themselves with additional income.
 The practice was entirely legal.

 Glen was criticised in April 2012 by campaigners for employing an intern from a charity that had recently sponsored an event where a "cure" for homosexuality was discussed.
 Glen argued that the views expressed at the conference were those of one specific lecturer and were not advocated by the charity more generally.

 In the September 2012 reshuffle, he was appointed Parliamentary Private Secretary to Eric Pickles, Secretary of State for Communities and Local Government.
-He was succeeded by Henry Smith in May 2015.

 On 31 January 2013, Glen published a paper titled "Completing the Reform, Freeing the Universities" as a member of the Free Enterprise Group of MPs.
-The paper advocated encouraging universities to build up endowments, which could then replace income from grants; reforms to the tuition fee cap towards "total course costs" instead of per-year caps, and allowing fee differentials by subject group; changes to the way in which research funding is allocated; and administrative savings by the Research Councils and the Office of Fair Access.
+The paper advocated encouraging universities to build up endowments, which could then replace income from grants; reforms to the tuition fee cap towards "total course costs" instead of per-year caps, and allowing fee differentials by subject group; changes to the way in which research funding is allocated; and administrative savings by the Research Councils and the Office for Fair Access.
 He wrote an op-ed for the Daily Telegraph about the policies advocated in the paper, titled "Tuition fees cannot be the last reform of university funding".

 In June 2013, Glen joined the Delete Blood Cancer register at an event in parliament.
 Despite the 1 in 1200 chance of being matched with a cancer sufferer, less than a year later he had been matched with a blood cancer patient.
 In January 2015, Glen donated his blood stem cells at The London Clinic, enabling the patient to be treated.

 In 2014, he sat on the Downing Street Policy Board with responsibility for constitutional affairs.
 In a 2014 survey by a non-campaigning website that enables constituents to contact their MP, Glen was ranked as the second most responsive MP.
 In 2015 he completed an MA in international security and strategy, with distinction, at King's College London through the Royal College of Defence Studies.

-He retained his seat at the 2015 election with 55.6% of the vote – an increase of 6.4% from 2010.
+At the 2015 general election, Glen was re-elected as MP for Sailsbury with an increased vote share of 55.6% and an increased majority of 20,421.
 Subsequently, he was made PPS to Business Secretary Sajid Javid.